Cancer and CF Q&A

 Bowel cancer and CF

-There is some research to suggest that there may be an increased risk of bowel (or colorectal) cancer in people with cystic fibrosis.
-Find out more about bowel cancer, the risks in people with CF and how it is screened for.
+Latest research shows that there is an increased risk of bowel (or colorectal) cancer in people with cystic fibrosis.
+Find out more about bowel cancer, the risk in people with CF and how it is screened for.

 Research into bowel cancer